 Plastic cycle loading characterisations

-In order to provide mechanical comparisons in high strain behaviour from the resin point of view, (45/-45)8s stack were manufactured to be tested in cyclic tensile test.
-From the ultimate strength of the two materials, some loops had been targeted in a load driven schemes.
-Those loops then had been seen under microscopy afterwards.
-The Table 2 summarizes the loops targeted:
+In order to provide mechanical comparisons in high strain behaviour from the resin point of view, [45/-45]8S lay-ups were manufactured to be tested in cyclic tensile tests.
+From the ultimate strength of the two materials, some load-unload cycles had been targeted in a load-controlled testing condition.
+The micromechanical (e.g. failure and plasticity) mechanisms were then studied after the cycles under microscopy afterwards.
+Table 2 summarizes the targeted cycles:

-Table 2: Cyclic tensile test loops
+Table 2: Cyclic tensile tests